 - Low doses of antibiotics and expectorants may be prescribed as preventive measures at times when symptoms are likely to be the worst, such as the winter season.

 - If left untreated, sinusitis can develop into a chronic condition.
 Sinusitis can result in several complications if not treated properly.

 - Acute sinusitis may trigger an asthma exacerbation.

 - The sinus infection could spread to the lining of the brain, resulting in meningitis.

 - The sinus infection may spread to the eye socket and reduce vision or cause blindness.

 - The sinus infection may cause problems in the veins surrounding the sinuses and lead to aneurysms or blood clots.

-- Acute: Acute sinusitis lasts for less than six months, and it is usually caused by a bacteria infection.
+- Acute: Acute sinusitis lasts for less than six months, and it is usually caused by a bacterial infection.
 Most cases of sinusitis are acute.
 When symptoms last between four and eight weeks, the condition is considered to be subacute.